What Is the ROC?

 How to Use It

-- Inform Total Defense and Comprehensive Defense program development
+Inform Total Defense and Comprehensive Defense program development at national and institutional levels.

-- Develop policy, legal, and governance frameworks for resistance
+Develop policy, legal, and governance frameworks that enable resistance before a crisis requires them.

-- Educate security professionals on the organizational and societal dimensions of resistance
+Educate security professionals on the organizational and societal dimensions of resistance and irregular warfare.

-- Improve interoperability with partners who may support resistance activities
+Improve interoperability with partners who may support resistance activities using a shared operational lexicon.

-- Conduct staff rides, table-top exercises, and wargames related to national defense planning
+Conduct staff rides, tabletop exercises, and wargames related to national defense planning and resistance scenarios.